 Each camera has night vision capabilities, using a sensor to detect low light situations.
 When external lighting is low, the camera will switch to night mode and record in black and white using infrared LEDs (IR) to illuminate the environment.
 If the IR is emitted improperly through the dome or reflected back into the lens it will negatively impact image quality.
-It is imperative that the dome remain free of debris and the camera be installed properly to achieve the best image quality.
+It is imperative that the dome remain free of debris and the camera is installed properly to achieve the best image quality.

 Common issues with Night Mode